Skip to content

 Terminal window

-# Each change creates a new ReplicaSet
+# Each template change creates a new ReplicaSet

-k get rs -l app=web
+kubectl get rs -l app=web

 # NAME DESIRED CURRENT READY AGE